dportugal-solutionz/nb03ocean-av/README.md

 Once connected. select the "Program" button.
 Browse your computer for the file and select send to load the file...

 ![<Uploading Code>](/IMAGES/toolbox-send-code.png)

-## **CONTRIBUTIONS:**

-All endpoint configurations, user interface extensions, and JavaScript macros contained in this repo were created by [Brian Lopez](https://www.linkedin.com/in/engineerblopez/) for [PIMCO](https://www.pimco.com/en-us/) TeleMedia in 2023.

 ## **ADDITIONAL RESOURCES:**